ieeevr/2024-test/attend/registration/index.md

 	<h4>Visa Invitation Letters</h4>
 	<div>
 		<p>
 			During the registration process you will be offered the opportunity to request a visa invitation letter.
-If you do, one will be automatically generated when your registration is complete, using your name, organization, and address.  <span style="color: red;">Please note that if you request a visa letter, your registration cannot be cancelled.</span> Requests for letters containing additional information, such as date of birth or passport information (number, date of issue, expiration date, place of issue), may be e-mailed to: Carolina Cruz-Neira and Gregory Welch at <span class="general"></span>.
+If you do, one will be automatically generated when your registration is complete, using your name, organization, and address.  <span class="warning">Please note that if you request a visa letter, your registration cannot be cancelled.</span> Requests for letters containing additional information, such as date of birth or passport information (number, date of issue, expiration date, place of issue), may be e-mailed to: Carolina Cruz-Neira and Gregory Welch at <span class="general"></span>.
 		</p>
 	</div>
 </div>